 Is it so critical that you might die?
-No. Diacriticals refer to accents applied to letterforms by languages including French, Czech and German in a bid to enhance the function of the glyph.
+No. Diacriticals refer to accents applied to letterforms in languages including French, Czech and German in a bid to enhance the function of the glyph.

 Once known as printer's flowers, dingbats are decorative elements.
-That can vary from simple bullets to delicate fauna and flora, and are often collected into themed sets.
+They can vary from simple bullets to delicate fauna and flora, and are often collected into themed sets.

 Any typeface intended to be used in short bursts – rather than for blocks of text – can be defined as a display font.
-They're often created just for use at large point sizes, as with headlines and titles, and
+Display fonts are often created just for use at large point sizes, as with headlines and titles.

 An oversized letter, typically used at the start of a paragraph.
 It 'drops' into two or more lines of text, but can also climb upwards.
 The above example is taken from Jessica Hische's Daily Drop Cap series.